Who can participate in the annual life sciences research forum?

 Is there a dress code?

 You are not required to dress up while presenting.
-If you choose to do so, consider wearing comfortable shoes, it’s a long day.
+If you choose to do so, consider wearing comfortable shoes, because it’s a long day.

 Who receives an official Missouri Life Sciences Week t-shirt?

 A free t-shirt is provided to all first authors.
 These are unisex shirt sizes.
 Shirts are ordered as requested, therefore no substitutions will be made.
+A limited number of additional t-shirts may be available for purchase.

 Do I need to be at my poster all day?